artakhak/IoC.Configuration/docs/xml-configuration-file/constructor-parameters.rst

 - Element **injectedObject** is used to specify a constructor parameter that should be injected using the dependency injection mechanism.

     .. note::
         Child elements **injectedObject** are valid based on context, where **parameters** element is used.
-For example this element can be used when specifying service bindings, as shown in examples below, but cannot be used in **settings** element.
+For example this element can be used when specifying service bindings, as shown in examples below, however it cannot be used in **settings** element.

 Example 1
 =========